 Another powerful tool to use is the patterns made by tiles inside buildings or the masonry work on the exterior.
 Everyone appreciates the beauty of artistically laid out tiles and bricks, but the photographer will see infinite combinations of compositional lines.
 Tiles can be a mishmash of converging lines, though.
 It takes some careful planning to turn it into an appealing composition.

 When reviewing modeling poses, remember that the model's arms, legs, or fingers can be used as lines.
-Portrait photographers often include hands in headshots to provide a guide for the eyes.
-Here is an article on tips to master the art of Portrait Photography.
-You might also want to read our Guide on well-executed couple poses.
+Well experienced portrait photographers often include hands in headshots to provide a guide for the eyes.
+You might want to read our Guide on well-executed couple poses.

 Poses can be done in such a way that the model subtly points or gestures at something in the image.
 If the model is gazing elsewhere in the frame, their line of gaze is a natural reference for which the audience.
 Everyone will automatically look to see what the model is interacting with, which can be a powerful implied line.